ReqIF¶

 Static Fields Configuration¶

-For need fields not mapped in Mapping Configuration, the static_fields section allows you to add fields and their values that will be applied
+For need fields not mapped in Mapping Protocol, the static_fields section allows you to add fields and their values that will be applied

 to all needs created from the ReqIF file: